wilmixsolomon7/DOTWEBPART10/README.md

 # DOTWEBPART10
 ================

-DOTWEBPART10   is  invented    by  wilmix   jemin   at  JDollar(JWEB)    and  it  is  used   in Linux platform  and  it  is  used  with  DOTWEB Advanced Business  at year  2017.
+DOTWEBPART10 is invented by wilmix jemin at JDollar(JWEB) at year 2017 and it is used in Linux platform

+and it is used with DOTWEB Advanced Business.

 The   DOTWEBPART10  sections  are